fusecodecamp2019/IntroToReact/readme.md

 *Note that when creating the SimpleListing component we didn't need to add the 2 lines at the bottom of the component file to render it into the HTML file.
 That is because this component is being rendered inside other React components.*

 ## 9. Nesting components with data binding
-Lets get rid of that raw text in the HTML for the simple listing component and pass the actual data.
+Let's get rid of that raw text in the HTML for the simple listing component and pass the actual data.

 All React components have an object called **props** automatically setup to provide any properties that the parent might provide.
 This section will leverage that to pass the data from the character details component to the simple listing component.